lsund/beginning-clojure/beginning-clojure/src/slides.md

 errors than to not get runtime errors.
 To obtain freedom and elegance while maintaining this safety, haskell makes use of very few, but very powerful abstractions, that gets used everywhere.
-Many of Haskells abstractions comes from category theory, a branch of mathematics that abstracts mathematics.
+Many of Haskells abstractions comes from category theory, a branch of mathematics that abstracts mathematics through composition.
-Category theory is based on composition.
 Naturally, haskellers are good at composing things.
-Not only composing functions but promises, [TODO ... (and when is it useful)].
-And since programming is about dividing problems into smaller parts and then composing them together, many of these abstractions can be invaluable.
+Not only composing functions but promises, and all kinds of self-defined datatypes.
+Since programming is about dividing problems into smaller parts and then composing them together, many of these abstractions can be invaluable.

 Haskell programmers model their problem domain in terms of types and pure functions based on those types.
 Applying type driven development in this way,